canonical/vanilla-framework/docs/en/base/forms.md

 # Forms

 Vanilla form controls have global styling defined at the HTML element level.
-Labels and most input types are set to 100% width of the ```<form>``` parent element.
+Labels and most input types are 100% width of the ```<form>``` parent element.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/base/forms/form"
     class="js-example">